-The next Film Club meeting will be held on Friday 13th April 2018 at 7.30pm.
+The first Film Club meeting of the new season will be held on Friday 14th September 2018 at 7.30pm.
 We shall meet in Haslingfield Methodist Church Rooms.
 Admission is free.
-Running time 113 min.
-Certificate: 12+.
-We break for tea, coffee and biscuits, half way through.
+Film running time 107 min, Certificate: 12+.
+We break for tea, coffee and biscuits half way through.
 ‘Hard of hearing’ subtitles will be used.
 Read more

 Between 21.30hrs on 29/08 and 09.00hrs on 30/08 unknown offender(s) have broken a lock to a farmers gate and gained entry into a shed and stolen horse and chicken feed from the location.
 CR 35/26376/18.
 If you have any information relating to the crime reported, please contact the police on 101.
 Or if you wish to remain anonymous please call crime stoppers on 0800 555 111.
 Remember to report anything suspicious in your area on either 101 non-emergency number or 999 in emergency.
 PCSO 7269 John Coppard South Cambs Safer Neighbourhood Team